RespiraWorks/Ventilator/4_Prototype_Assembly/Alpha_Build_Instructions/pizza_build.md

 * **Reduced compliance test lung:** To test basic function a ventilator check lung or a breathing bag is sufficient, but can really only work up to 10cmH2O.
 To be able to test higher PIP values, you need to reduce the compliance of the lung so you don’t just inflate it like a balloon (or pop it).
 View more details on reduced compliance test lung [here](pizza_compliance_test_lung).
-* **Blower bypass:** The purpose of the blower bypass is to prevent strain on blower when the inhale pinch valve is closed.
-The sub-assembly for this component is documented [here](pizza_blower_bypass).
 * **#TODO: check valve**
 * **#TODO: oxygen supply limb**